§ 154.156 EROSION CONTROL AND STORMWATER MANAGEMENT.

 (C) Master documents.

-(1) The design of all post-construction stormwater BMPs shall meet the requirements outlined in the city’s engineering design standards and the NPDES construction general permit.
+(1) The design of all post-construction stormwater BMPs shall meet the requirements outlined in the city’s current MS4 Permit, the city’s engineering design standards for stormwater management, and the site’s corresponding NPDES construction general permit.

 (2) The following documents are incorporated into this section by reference:

-(b) The city’s engineering design standards.
+(b) The city’s engineering design standards for stormwater management.
 The standards shall serve as the official guide for stormwater principles, methods, and practices for proposed development activities.
-The city’s engineering design standards are hereby incorporated into this chapter by reference.
+The city’s current engineering design standards for stormwater management, as amended, are hereby incorporated into this chapter by reference.

 (D) Maintenance plan and agreement.
 Every stormwater management plan must also include a maintenance plan and maintenance agreement that documents all responsibilities for operation and maintenance of all private stormwater treatment practices.
 The responsible party shall enter into a maintenance agreement with the city that documents all responsibilities for operation and maintenance of all private stormwater treatment practices.
 Such responsibility shall be documented in a maintenance plan and executed through a maintenance agreement.
 The maintenance agreement shall be executed and recorded against the parcel.
 The maintenance agreement and maintenance plan shall be submitted to the city along with the stormwater management plan.
 The stormwater maintenance agreement shall be in a form approved by the city shall describe the inspection and maintenance obligations of this section and shall, at a minimum: